 Level 3 – Intermediate Flamenco

-I have taken dance once or twice a week for over 6 years or equivalent.
+- I have taken dance once a week for 5+ years or equivalent.

 Open Level Flamenco

-Our open level flamenco dance courses are designed for beginner and intermediate level students wishing to improve their skills or take an additional class to work on specific elements of flamenco that require extra dedication, however they can also be taken as a stand-alone class.
+Our open-level flamenco dance classes are designed for beginner and intermediate level students wishing to improve their skills or take an additional class to work on specific elements of flamenco that require extra dedication.
+However, they can also be taken as a stand-alone class.

-• Compás Classes: clapping, understanding rhythm, codigos flamencos. - Technique Classes: marcajes, turns or footwork.
+- Compás Classes: clapping, understanding rhythm, códigos flamencos.

 - Flamenco elements such as the fan, shawl, bata de cola, or castanets.

-Much like an open level class, these classes are designed as additional classes and cover all levels.
-Footwork, turns and choreographic sequences are kept to a minimum.
-These classes generally include lots of drills and repetition to develop muscle memory.
-Students of higher levels can focus on details, such as expression, aesthetics and nuances of the movement, while lower level students will work on a much broader concept of the steps and movement.
+Much like an open-level class, these classes are designed as additional classes and cover all levels.
+Footwork, turns, and choreographic sequences are kept to a minimum.
+These classes generally include lots of repetition to develop muscle memory.
+Students of higher levels can focus on details, such as expression, aesthetics, and nuances of the movement, while lower-level students will work on a much broader concept of the steps and movement.

-If you are new to flamenco, it is recommended you also take an entry level class in addition to a multilevel class.
+If you are new to flamenco, it is recommended you also take an entry-level course in addition to a multilevel class.
+Examples of multilevel classes are:

-• Compás Classes: clapping, understanding rhythm, always good to practise at any level.
+- Compás Classes: clapping, understanding rhythm, always good to practice at any level.

 - I can coordinate feet, hands, arms, and skirt fluently in easy steps.